Status of the two-Higgs-doublet model in light of the CDF $m_W$ measurement: Conclusions

 Before closing, a few more findings from our study are offered as follows: \begin{enumerate} \item The updated fit on the oblique parameters of $S$ and $T$ indicates that the new $m_W$ measurement requires larger mass splittings among the isospin components in multiplet models.

-\item In subsequent steps of imposing constraints on the parameters, we found that the survival probabilities for the case of using the new $m_W^{\rm CDF}$ are much smaller than the case of using the PDG value, thus implying more restriction on physics beyond the SM (not only for 2HDM).
-This behavior has been demonstrated in all four types and two scenarios of 2HDM.
+\item In subsequent steps of imposing constraints on the parameters, we found that the survival percentages in the CDF case are much smaller than those in the PDG case, thus implying more restriction on physics beyond the SM (not only for 2HDM).
+This behavior has been demonstrated in all four types and two Higgs scenarios of the 2HDM.

-\item The $\tan\beta$ is bounded from above more severely when the new $m_W^{\rm CDF}$ value is used in the normal scenario.
-Roughly, $\tan\beta \lsim 45,\, 6,\, 30,\, 10$ for type-I, II, X, and Y, respectively.
-On the other hand, $\tan\beta$ is not bounded in type I and $\tan\beta \lsim 30$ for type X in the inverted scenario.
-There is no parameter space surviving all the requirements in type-II and type-Y of the inverted scenario.
+\item The $\tan\beta$ is bounded from above more severely when the new $m_W^{\rm CDF}$ value is used in the normal scenario: $\tan\beta \lsim 45,\, 8,\, 43,\, 17$ for type I, II, X, and Y, respectively.
+On the other hand, $\tan\beta$ is not bounded in type I and type X in the inverted scenario.
+There is no parameter space satisfying all the requirements in type II and type Y of the inverted scenario.

 \item If we raise the cutoff scale $\Lambda_c$ beyond 1 TeV, the restriction on the parameter space would become more severe.

 \end{enumerate}